Rugby league player banned for four years

-Harry Reardon, formerly of Rochdale Hornets RLFC, has been suspended from all sport for a period of four years following an Anti-Doping Rule Violation (ADRV).
+Rugby league player James Duerden, then of Barrow Raiders RLFC, has been suspended from all sport for a period of four years following an Anti-Doping Rule Violation (ADRV).

-Mr Reardon tested positive for the presence of the prohibited substances 2α-methyl-5α-androstan-3α-οl-17-one and 19-norandrosterone, metabolites of drostanolone and nandrolone respectively, following an Out-of-Competition test on 30 November 2017.
+Mr Duerden tested positive for the presence of the prohibited substances 2α-methyl-5α-androstan-3α-οl-17-one (a metabolite of drostanolone) and 19-norandrosterone, commonly referred to as ‘19-NA’ (a metabolite of nandrolone), following an out-of-competition test on 14 December 2017, during a training session at Craven Park.

-Mr Reardon was charged with an ADRV pursuant to Article 2.1 of the Anti-Doping Rules – “Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete’s Sample”.
+Mr Duerden was charged with an ADRV pursuant to Article 2.1 of the Anti-Doping Rules – “Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete’s Sample”.